thejellyfish/unsafe-email/README.md

 ### Return value

-Promise resolve with dns records or reject if risky email
+Promise resolved with the email or rejected by a TypeError